acfr/RobustNeuralNetworks.jl/docs/src/examples/lbdn_mnist.md

 # Image Classification with LBDN

 Our next example features an LBDN trained to classify the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset.
-We showed in [Wang & Manchester (2023)](https://doi.org/10.48550/arXiv.2301.11526) that tuning the built-in Lipschitz bounds of LBDNs is an efficient way of designing neural networks that are robust to adversarial attacks.
+We showed in [Wang & Manchester (2023)](https://doi.org/10.48550/arXiv.2301.11526) that training image classifiers with LBDNs makes them robust to adversarial attacks thanks to the built-in Lipschitz bound.
 In this example, we will demonstrate how to train an LBDN model on the MNIST dataset with the following steps:
 1. Load the training and test data
 2. Define a Lipschitz-bounded model
 3. Define a loss function
 4. Train the model to minimise the loss function
 5. Evaluate the trained model

-For details on how tuning the Lipschitz bound increases the model robustness, please see the [paper](https://doi.org/10.48550/arXiv.2301.11526).
+For details on how Lipschitz bounds increase classification robustness and reliability, please see the [paper](https://doi.org/10.48550/arXiv.2301.11526).

 ## 1. Load the data